 - 6. Completed Planning Commission/ICOPD Checklist for Preliminary Plan Application.
 This component is required for Class IV, Class V and Class VI Applications.
-The SALDO provides the basic checklist of requirements for a Preliminary Plan Application for each of these Classes.
+The SALDO provides the basic checklist of requirements for a preliminary plan application for each of these classes.
 See Sections 302.4.B, 302.5.B, and 302.6.B.
 The Applicant shall complete and sign this checklist. - 7.
 Completed Design Standards and Constraints Checklist for Preliminary Plan Application.

-This Planning Commission/ICOPD Design Standards and Constraints Checklist, to accompany a Preliminary Plan Application shall be completed and signed by the Applicant.
+This Planning Commission/ICOPD Design Standards and Constraints Checklist, to accompany a preliminary plan application, shall be completed and signed by the Applicant. - 8.
+Planning Commission/ICOPD Notifications of Completed Preliminary Plan Application.
+This written notification to the Applicant from the Planning Commission/ICOPD indicating the acceptance of a proposed completed preliminary application prepared by the Applicant is required of all Applicants for all proposals for land development requiring a preliminary application.
+Without this notification no preliminary application shall be considered officially complete.